Rays beat Astros 5-2, move within 1 victory of World Series

 Recommended Video:

+Kiermaier, a three-time Gold Glove winner in center field, saved several runs for the Rays with two outstanding catches before leaving with a hand injury.
+Hunter Renfroe, acquired from the San Diego Padres last December, made two terrific grabs in right.

-Tampa Bay took a 3-0 lead in the best-of-seven AL Championship Series at Petco Park.
-Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to deliver the Rays their first pennant in 12 seasons on Wednesday night when he opposes Zack Greinke.
+Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to complete the sweep and deliver the Rays their first pennant in 12 seasons Wednesday night when he opposes Zack Greinke.

+Kiermaier, the longest-tenured Tampa Bay player, said it was “an amazing feeling” to be so close to going to the Fall Classic.

+“I knew that this group would be capable of getting to this point.
+I had no doubt in my mind,” the 30-year-old Kiermaier said, praising everyone from the front office to the coaches to the players.
+“This is what it’s all about.
+I’m so proud to be a part of this and have so much fun with these guys.”

+Renfroe thinks the Rays have a good chance of closing it out Wednesday night.

+"We've got Glas up there.
+I think he’s pumped for it, and I think we’ll have a good show," said Renfroe, who came up big with his bat and glove two nights after striking out four times.

-Tampa Bay reached the World Series in 2008 before losing to the Philadelphia Phillies.
+Tampa Bay reached the World Series in 2008 but lost to the Philadelphia Phillies.

+“There’s a very confident mindset with this group," manager Kevin Cash said.
+"We’ll stay consistent and do everything we can behind Glasnow to make plays.”

-The innovative Rays, managed by former big league catcher Kevin Cash, had one of baseball's lowest payrolls during the pandemic-shortened season and still finished with the AL's best record at 40-20.
+The innovative Rays had one of baseball's lowest payrolls during the pandemic-shortened season and still finished with the AL's best record at 40-20.
 They often have a different player come up big every night, whether it's a batter or reliever — or sometimes both.
 They've also played spectacular defense.

+“Our defense is just good.
+We’ve played just tremendous defense all season long," Cash said.
+"It’s a credit to the guys how hard they work at it.”

 The Astros got into the postseason with a 29-31 record before going 5-1 to reach the ALCS.
 But they've looked nothing like the team that won the AL pennant two of the last three seasons and they remain villains in many peoples' eyes for their sign-stealing scandal three years ago en route to a World Series title.